Key Manager - Log Reference

 The following are the most important log events:

-| Level | Category | Event | Details | Action / Description |
+| Level | Category | Event | Action / Description |

-| ERROR | SYSTEM | SSL_ERROR | Check that the Key Manager UI can validate the certificate chain for the backend services that it connects to (TSB, OAuth, MCP).
-This usually happens when these services use TLS certificates from private CAs. | |
+| ERROR | SYSTEM | SSL_ERROR | Verify that the Key Manager UI can validate the certificate chain for the backend services it connects to (TSB, OAuth, MCP).
+This typically occurs when those services use TLS certificates issued by a private CA. See: Configure TLS (HTTPS). |

-| ERROR | SYSTEM | REQUEST_ERROR | Check that the Key Manager UI can reach the backend services that it connects to (TSB, OAuth, MCP). | |
+| ERROR | SYSTEM | REQUEST_ERROR | Verify that the Key Manager UI can reach the backend services it connects to (TSB, OAuth, MCP). |

-| ERROR | SYSTEM | REQUEST_TIMEOUT | Check that the Key Manager UI can reach the backend services that it connects to (TSB, OAuth, MCP). | |
+| ERROR | SYSTEM | REQUEST_TIMEOUT | Verify that the Key Manager UI can reach the backend services it connects to (TSB, OAuth, MCP). |

-| ERROR | SYSTEM | MTLS_FAILED | mTLS certificate/key file not found. | Check that mTLS is correctly configured. |
+| ERROR | SYSTEM | MTLS_FAILED | Verify that mTLS is correctly configured.
+See: mTLS with TSB (Backend). |

 | ERROR | %s | %s_FAILED For example: USER_UPDATE_FAILED or KEY_DELETE_FAILED. | An operation failed.
-These will have result="ERROR".
-Check the TSB logs and HSM logs. | |
+These events will have result="ERROR".
+Check the TSB logs and HSM logs for details. |

-| ERROR | DATA_OBJECT | DATA_OBJECT_CORRUPTED | Do not manually modify the data objects that the KM UI creates.
-Delete the data object in question and restart the KM UI. | |
+| ERROR | DATA_OBJECT | DATA_OBJECT_CORRUPTED | Do not manually modify data objects created by the Key Manager UI.
+Delete the affected data object and restart the Key Manager UI. |

-| ERROR | AUTHENTICATION | LOGIN_ERROR | Check TSB connectivity and credentials. | |
+| ERROR | AUTHENTICATION | LOGIN_ERROR | Check TSB connectivity and credentials.
+See: Authentication (Frontend). |

-| WARNING | AUTHENTICATION | LOGIN_FAILURE | A user tried to log in with invalid credentials. | |
+| WARNING | AUTHENTICATION | LOGIN_FAILURE | A user attempted to log in with invalid credentials. |

-| WARNING | AUTHENTICATION | LOGIN_DENIED | A user successfully authenticated with OAuth but is denied access due to authorization restrictions. | |
+| WARNING | AUTHENTICATION | LOGIN_DENIED | A user successfully authenticated via OAuth but was denied access due to authorization restrictions.
+See: Authentication (Frontend). |

-| INFO | AUTHENTICATION | LOGIN_SUCCESS | A user successfully authenticated. | |
+| INFO | AUTHENTICATION | LOGIN_SUCCESS | A user successfully authenticated. |

-| INFO | USER_MANAGEMENT | USER_CREATED | A new local user has been created. | |
+| INFO | USER_MANAGEMENT | USER_CREATED | A new local user has been created. |

-| INFO | USER_MANAGEMENT | USER_UPDATED | A local user has been modified. | |
+| INFO | USER_MANAGEMENT | USER_UPDATED | A local user has been updated. |

 | INFO | KMIP_MANAGEMENT | KMIP_USER_CREATED | A new KMIP user has been created. |